St Woolos Cemetery: Lodge

-Completed in 1855, the original lodge is constructed of "coursed rubble stonework and ashlar quoins and window surrounds."
-On the wall to the left of the entrance a blue plaque has been erected in commemorate artist James Flewitt Mullock, who was also clerk to the Newport and St Woolos Burial Board.

-This building has been identified by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) as being under threat.
-As a result, it was the subject of emergency recording in 2004,.

-This lodge is no longer used as a dwelling, but is used as the cemetery office.
-This original lodge is located at the main entrance to the cemetery on Bassaleg Road, as opposed to the more modern lodge located on Risca Road.
-The more modern lodge remains occupied as a dwelling, but is not a listed building.
+Completed in 1855, the original lodge is built of "coursed rubble stonework and ashlar quoins and window surrounds".
+On the wall to the left of the entrance, a blue plaque has been erected to commemorate the artist James Flewitt Mullock, who also served as clerk to the Newport and St Woolos Burial Board.
+The building has been identified by the Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) as being under threat, and was the subject of emergency recording in 2004.
+The lodge no longer serves as a dwelling, but is used as the cemetery office.
+It is situated at the main entrance to the cemetery on Bassaleg Road, in contrast to a more modern lodge on Risca Road, which remains in residential use but is not a listed building.

 Anglican Chapel

 Exterior of Anglican Chapel in September 2017.

-This is a Gothic style building, entered via a columned porch in the western gable.
-The building is one of a pair of symmetrical chapels facing each other across a circular plot near the main Bassaleg Road entrance to the cemetery.
-The Anglican chapel is the easterly building of this pairing, with the Non-conformist chapel at the west.
-The Anglican chapel has a neo-gothic lancet arch.
-The shape of the archway is mirrored by the hood mould above the door within, which features carved head stops.
-On the gable above the archway is a niche to accommodate a statue, but this has not been populated.
-The building has no tower or spire, however, does have a bell-gable where the roof line changes between the nave and the chancel.
-As of 25 May 2011, the single bell remains extant.
+This is a Gothic-style building, entered through a columned porch in the western gable.
+It is one of a pair of symmetrical chapels that face each other across a circular plot near the main Bassaleg Road entrance to the cemetery.
+The Anglican chapel occupies the eastern side of the pair, with the nonconformist chapel to the west.
+The Anglican chapel features a neo-Gothic lancet arch.
+The shape of the archway is mirrored by the hood mould above the inner doorway, which is adorned with carved head stops.
+Set into the gable above the archway is an empty niche, intended to house a statue that was never installed.
+The building has neither a tower nor a spire, but does possess a bell-gable at the point where the roof line changes between the nave and the chancel.
+As of 25 May 2011, the single bell remained in place.

-This building was in use as a chapel up until 1997, although as of 2011 it appears to be unused and littered with debris.
+The chapel was in use until 1997, though by 2011 it appeared to be disused and strewn with debris.